EGOT Winners: Every Celebrity To Win An Emmy, Grammy, Oscar, And Tony Award

 Mel Brooks (Achieved EGOT: 2001)

 Mel Brooks is a famous writer, actor, producer, and director.
-Some of his most known works are Young Frankenstein, Blazing Saddles, High Anxiety, and The Producers.
+Some of his most known works are Young Frankenstein, which was set to become a live broadcast in 2020, Blazing Saddles, High Anxiety, and The Producers.
 It's The Producers that rounded out his EGOT status, as he won the Oscar for writing the film, and decades later, would go on to win multiple Tony Awards for the stage production.
 He completed his EGOT in 2001 when he took home three Tony awards that night for Best Musical, Best Book of a Musical, and Best Original Score.

-Mel Brooks has won three Grammy awards (two of which were for the Producers), four Emmy awards (three for guest starring on Mad About You between 1997 and 1999), and the mentioned Academy Award in 1969 for his writing on The Producers.
+Mel Brooks has won three Grammy awards (two of which were for The Producers), four Emmy awards (three for guest starring on Mad About You between 1997 and 1999), and the mentioned Academy Award in 1969 for his writing on The Producers.

 Mike Nichols (Achieved EGOT: 2001)

-Mike Nichols completed his EGOT in 2001 with two Emmy awards for Wit.
+Before his death in 2014, Mike Nichols completed his EGOT.
+He completed it in 2001 with two Emmy awards for Wit.
 Mike Nichols is best known for his directing work in the theater and on the silver screen.
 He has directed Who’s Afraid of Virginia Woolf?, The Graduate, Catch-22, The Birdcage, and Charlie Wilson’s War.

 Mike Nichols has one Academy Award for Best Director for The Graduate.
 He won one Grammy Award for Best Comedy Album for An Evening with Mike Nichols and Elaine May.
 He has won nine Tony awards.
 His first for Best Direction of A Play for Barefoot in the Park in 1964, and his last Tony for Best Direction of a Play for Death of a Salesman in 2012.
 He has won four Emmy awards in total.
 He won two Emmy Awards for his work on Wit and the other two for his work on Angels in America.